Zuken-E3-GmbH/E3SeriesPythonExamples/README.md

-Code samples and descriptions for using the E3.series python library
+Code Examples and descriptions for using the E3.series python library
 ====================================================================
-You can find the e3series python library itself here: https://pypi.org/project/e3series/ It can be installed using "pip install e3series"
+You can find the e3series python library itself here: https://pypi.org/project/e3series/ It can be installed using "pip install e3series" (For further instructions take a look at the chapter "Basics" and "Environment  Setup")

 # Code examples